6 asthma-friendly foods to add to your trolley

 Ultimately, the foods we eat play a crucial role in supporting our health, so aim to eat a healthy balanced diet that includes protein, healthy fats, wholegrains and a variety of fruit and vegetables, and your whole body will benefit.21 Of course, diet is only part of the story, so if you’re experiencing asthma symptoms, speak to your doctor about management.
 The right treatment can reduce airway inflammation and help control symptoms – so you can get on and live life to the full.16

-If you’re concerned about your asthma, speak to your doctor about daily treatment.
+If you’re concerned about your asthma, speak to your doctor about regular treatment.
 The asthma control test (ACT) is a quick way to see how asthma symptoms are affecting your everyday life.
 Click on the link below to get the results in seconds – and be sure to share them with your doctor.

 • referenceS